roseengineering/rffilter/README.md

 Library for creating wideband and narrowband filters.
-Includes table of predistorted q,k values from Zverek
+Includes a table of predistorted q, k values from Zverek

 rffilter.py python3 library
 ----------------------